BdonGordon/FancyCars/README.md

 2. If successfully installed, double-click on "start" --> The API should be running on

---> If the "start" command fails, you must manually open a command prompt and type on the command line:
+--> If the "start" command fails (as a result of a missing node_modules directory), you must manually open a command prompt and type on the command line:

 1) workon Dev-Env
 2) python manage.py runserver XXX.XXX.X.XXX:8000 ; where the X's represent your local IPaddress.